bryanlancy/BouncerBot/README.md

     ```

 1. Use the command `npm install` to download all required node modules
-1. Use the command `node index.js` to start the bot
+1. Use the command `node index.js` to start the bot :robot:

 ## Command Reference
 - Type `~help` or `~h` for a list of more commands